 Building permits are issued for any construction, alteration or repair of a building.
 Plans for construction or alteration need to accompany the application for the permit.
-On average, permits are issued within 15 to 30 days, depending on the scale of the project.
+On average, permits are issued within 3 weeks, depending on the scale of the project.
 Costs of the permits are established based on the extent of the construction.